Behavioral Health

 Our Behavioral Health team understands the complex issues our guests are facing and provide a wide variety of tools and services to help them move toward stability in all aspects of life.
 Starting at our lobby desk, we work with each guest to assess and determine their needs and appropriately connect them to programming and services integrated right at our 39 Boylston St. location.
 Our multilingual, multicultural case managers and clinicians invest in building stable, trusting relationships and emphasize autonomy and self-determination at each step of a guest’s journey.
 That foundation empowers guests to make positive changes.

-Clinical Case Management
+Case Management

 Our team of case managers pro-actively engage with day shelter guests, many of whom are in recovery or managing substance use issues, have mental health needs, complex legal histories, chronic homelessness, and trauma.
-We invite our guests to work with us to create individualized goals around Housing, Behavioral Health, and Income Maximization.
+We invite our guests to work with us to create individualized goals around housing, behavioral health, and income maximization.

-Treatment
+Day Treatment

 Have Questions?